Mirror Lake – Woodstock, New Hampshire

 Pool along Harvard Brook – Lincoln, New Hampshire

-Georgiana Falls, Lincoln – Georgiana Falls is a series of breathtaking cascades on Harvard Brook in Lincoln, New Hampshire.
+Georgiana Falls, New Hampshire – Georgiana Falls is a series of breathtaking cascades on Harvard Brook in Lincoln, New Hampshire.
 These falls consist of two sections the Lower and Upper Georgiana Falls.
 There has been confusion on what the proper name of these falls is since the day they were discovered.

 According to the “Guide Book to the Franconia Notch and the Pemigewasset Valley” By Frank Oliver Carpenter Georgiana Falls was discovered and named in 1858.
 Now for the name confusion, a group of Harvard students claimed to have found Upper Georgiana Falls and named them "Harvard Falls" prior to 1858.
 Carpenter’s book, states that the State Geologist ended the naming issue by naming the brook Harvard Brook and keeping the falls named Georgiana Falls.
 To this day, the names are still interchanged.